 Bruno Reidal, Confession of a Murderer, is currently awaiting a U.K release date.

-As the summer slowly descends into Autumn in the deep woods of Raulhac, France, a seventeen-year-old desperately washes his bloodied hands in a stream.
-Just a short walk away, the body of a thirteen-year-old lays silent among the ferns, his head removed from his body in a brutal and unprovoked attack.
+As summer slowly descends into Autumn in the deep woods of Raulhac, France, a seventeen-year-old boy desperately washes his bloodied hands in a stream.
+Just a short walk away lies the body of a thirteen-year-old among the ferns, his head removed in a brutal and unprovoked attack.
+His murderer is the young Bruno Reidal, and as he attempts to wash away the evidence of his crime, he realises the inner battle that has haunted him since childhood is finally over.
+Bruno stops washing further and slowly walks from the stream into town, where he admits his horrendous crime.
+But what could have led this intelligent but ostracised young man to commit such a heinous act of violence on an innocent young boy?

-The murderer is a local boy named Bruno Reidal, and as he attempts to wash away the boy’s blood, he quickly realises the inner battle that has haunted his soul since childhood is lost as he walks from the stream and into town to give himself up.
-But what could have led this intelligent but ostracised young man to commit such a horrendous murder?
-The year is 1905, and as Bruno is incarcerated for his crime, a group of doctors ask him to write down his story as they decide his fate.
-However, the tale Bruno recounts will only add further layers of complexity to his final act of butchery, as the doctors attempt to unpick the reasons for his crime.
+The year is 1905, and as Bruno faces decades of incarceration for his crime, a group of doctors who sit at the forefront of a newly emerging science, psychology, ask him to write down his story as they decide his fate.
+However, the story Bruno will recount only adds layers of complexity to his final act of butchery as the doctors attempt to unpick the reasons for his crime.

-At no point in the narrative journey are we encouraged to feel compassion or sympathy for Reidal.
-But, we are encouraged to explore the concept of nature versus nurture in the creation of a young murderer.
-La Port never shies away from the horror of Reidal’s actions or the lack of empathy he carried but equally asks whether he was born to kill or built from childhood experience and psychological trauma.
-There are no direct answers to these questions as Bruno is sentenced to life in an Asylum, where he would die aged thirty.
-But as the credits roll, the haunting portrait we are offered stays firmly within the viewer’s mind as we attempt to unpick the journey of a damaged boy who would become a savage teenage killer.
+At no point in the narrative journey are we encouraged to feel compassion or sympathy for Reidal, but we are encouraged to explore nature versus nurture in creating the young murderer he became.
+La Port never shies away from the horror of Reidal’s actions or his complete lack of empathy but equally asks whether he was born to kill or built from his childhood experience and psychological trauma.
+There are no easy answers to the questions raised as Bruno is sentenced to life in an Asylum, where he would die aged thirty.
+But as the credits roll, the haunting portrait we are offered stays with us as we attempt to unpick the journey of a damaged boy who would become a savage killer.

 Vincent Le Port’s outstanding debut feature takes the written confessions of Bruno Reidal and converts them into a chilling and compelling journey into the psychology of a young murderer.